Greenwood removed from FIFA 22 Ultimate Team packs by EA Sports amid allegations against Man Utd forward

 What does this mean?

-EA Sports' statement comes after their latest update to the game, which has seen Greenwood removed from all offline modes.
+EA Sports' statement comes after its latest update to the game, which has seen Greenwood removed from all offline modes.

 The England international is no longer featured in United's squad list in FIFA 22, but is still available to use on FIFA Ultimate Team and will remain up for trade in the game mode's transfer market.